 - A Making Sense Of Smell Lesson Plan

-Get This Lovely Book Here To Tell The Story
+Use This Lovely Book To Tell The Story

-Give them the opportunity to hear the story of creation.
+Give them the opportunity to hear the story of creation (see above).
 They are guaranteed to love this version!
 It lends itself to using props and lots of drama to get them involved and it also gives the scientific view of our need to look after the earth.

 - When it says that light was created- you could turn on the lights!

 - Use balls and a globe for the sun, moon and earth